-Any unpaid interest is capitalized (subsidy available for the first three years on subsidized loans only-as long as you remain eligible and stay on this plan).
+Any unpaid interest is added to the principal balance of the loan upon interest capitalization trigger events (see page 6).
+Subsidy available for the first three years on subsidized loans only as long as you remain eligible and stay on this plan.